 Section C. Governance and Management of Chapter

 The Chapter shall be governed and managed by a Board of Directors elected annually by the membership.
 The Board of Directors shall set policies within the limits prescribed by these bylaws.

 Section D. Purpose

-The Chapter is organized exclusively for charitable and educational purposes within the meaning of Section 501 (c) (3) of the Internal Revenue Code (IRC) of 1986 as amended, and may make expenditures for one or more of these purposes.
-Without limiting or expanding the foregoing, the Chapter’s specific purpose is to be the leading organization for training and human development professionals in the Midlands region of South Carolina.
+The Chapter is organized exclusively for charitable and educational purposes within the meaning of Section 501 (c) (3) of the Internal Revenue Code (IRC) of 1986 as amended and may make expenditures for one or more of these purposes.
+Without limiting or expanding the foregoing, the Chapter’s mission is to empower professionals to develop talent in the workplace, with a vision to create a world that works better.
 Our goals are to:

 Section E. Equal Opportunity

-The Chapter offers equal opportunity to all eligible members, regardless of race, color, creed, religion, national origin, age, gender, sexual orientation, marital status, political affiliation, veteran status, or physical or mental impairment.
+The Chapter offers equal opportunity to all eligible and qualified members, regardless of race, color, creed, religion, national origin, age, gender, sexual orientation, marital status, political affiliation, veteran status, or disability.

 Section F. Political Activities